isabella232/plasticwatch/README.md

-# Wikiplastic Website
+# Plasticwatch Website

-Wikiplastic is a collaborative website to browse and map plastic usage in shops, restaurants and other consumer oriented places.
+PlasticWatch is a collaborative website to browse and map plastic usage in shops, restaurants and other consumer oriented places.

 ## Installation and Usage